ModelEarth/community/README.md

 1. [RStudio and USEEIOR](../io/naics) - Use LCA methodology to evaluate new technologies [including advanced biofuels](../io/bioeconomy/)

 1. Update [Django Census Reporter](resources/censusreporter) by staring with the Python 3.* Wazimap fork used in Africa and India.
-Populate database using most recent US Census API.

 ### Microsoft .NET